-- In a survey of over 2000 university students from October - November 2020, 66% said their mental health had been impacted by the pandemic (Save the Student, 2020) - NUS' third phase of the Coronavirus Student Survey (2020) found that in September 2020, 59% of students were concerned about their own wellbeing.
+- In a survey of over 2000 university students from October-November 2020, 66% said their mental health had been impacted by the pandemic (Save the Student, 2020) - A HEPI (2021) survey from April 2021 found that 63% of students reported experiencing worse mental health as a result of the pandemic. - NUS' third phase of the Coronavirus Student Survey (2020) found that in September 2020, 59% of students were concerned about their own wellbeing.

-Our own research with Alterline, as well as research by the UPP Foundation (2021), has found even higher proportions of students reporting worsening mental health and wellbeing due to the
+Our own research with Alterline, as well as research by the UPP Foundation (2021), has found even higher proportions of students reporting worsening mental health and wellbeing due to the Covid-19 pandemic.

-Covid-19 pandemic.
 In our survey, 74% of students said that Covid-19 has had a negative impact on their mental health and wellbeing, with just 10% reporting a positive impact (see Graph 2).
 These figures are broadly consistent with the findings of Alterline's 'Being Well, Doing Well' 2020/21 survey, which found 77% of students had been negatively impacted.
 Similarly, in the UPP Foundation's survey (2021) 78% said that the Covid-19 pandemic has had a negative impact on their mental health.